 She has offered courses to industry on managing stress with a holistic approach.
 She has spoken on holistic care at the local, regional and national level.
 She is committed to elevating the recognition of medical surgical nursing as a specialty nursing practice.

 Kristi has a variety of healthcare experience including clinical nursing in medical-surgical and cardiovascular settings, nursing education and professional development, advanced nursing practice as a clinical nurse specialist, and informatics management.

 Jacqueline has been a medical surgical nurse for 3 years after graduating from Hope College in 2017.
-She has specialized in pulmonary and gastrointestinal medicine at Mayo Clinic St. Mary's Hospital in Rochester MN and is a Certified Medical Surgical Registered Nurse (CMSRN) and is pursuing her Masters of Science in Nursing Education at Winona State University.
+She has specialized in pulmonary and gastrointestinal medicine at Mayo Clinic St. Mary's Hospital in Rochester MN, is a Certified Medical Surgical Registered Nurse (CMSRN®), and received her Masters of Science in Nursing Education from Winona State University.

 Terri has been the CEO of AMSN and MSNCB since 2017.
 Terri is a former senior clinical research operation professional with 21 years of clinical and industry experience, coupled with over 32 years in acute care nursing in the healthcare setting.
 She has seven years of association management leadership experience.

 Terri received her RN from Centennial College, BScN from York University, an Executive MBA from Athabasca University, and an Ed.D. in the Executive Leadership (ELP) Human and Organizational Learning (HOL) Program at the George Washington University

 Are You Interested in Serving on the Board of Directors?

 Participating on the Board of Directors is a very rewarding experience, both professionally and personally.
 It requires a variety of skills and knowledge about AMSN, MSNCB, medical-surgical nursing, and resource management.

 Members of the AMSN BOD are self-nominated.
 AMSN members in good standing who meet the eligibility requirements may apply.